Chart Color Schemes

 Mount Kuring-Gai is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Mount Kuring-Gai's dwelling structure, as per the latest Census, consisted of 95.2% houses and 4.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+Mount Kuring-Gai's dwelling structures, as per the latest Census, consisted of 95.2% houses and 4.8% other dwellings.
 This contrasts with Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
 Home ownership in Mount Kuring-Gai stood at 38.1%, with mortgaged dwellings at 49.2% and rented ones at 12.7%.
 The median monthly mortgage repayment was $2,648, higher than Sydney metro's average of $2,427.
-The median weekly rent in Mount Kuring-Gai was $568, compared to Sydney metro's $470.
-Nationally, Mount Kuring-Gai's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Median weekly rent in Mount Kuring-Gai was $568, compared to Sydney metro's $470.
+Nationally, Mount Kuring-Gai's mortgage repayments were significantly higher at $2,648 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing